lopes/logbook/content/2023-portfolio-tracker.md

 ## Portfolio
 The Portfolio Sheet consolidates both allocation and portfolio management capabilities.
-Here, investors can establish target allocations as percentages based on Geoclasses and Geoclass / Asset Classes.
+Here, investors can establish target allocations as percentages based on ~~Geoclasses~~ Objectives and ~~Geoclass~~ Objective / Asset Classes.
 After setting these targets, they can begin populating the portfolio with assets, categorizing them, and assigning weights that the spreadsheet will then convert into percentages according to their Geoclasses and Classes.

 {% admonition(type="note", title="Note") %}
-While the taxonomy includes five layers for asset classification, only three are utilized to set asset allocation: Geoclass, Class, and the asset itself.
+While the taxonomy includes five layers for asset classification, only three are utilized to set asset allocation: ~~Geoclass~~ Objective, Class, and the asset itself.
 The other layers provide guidance for allocation targets but are purely informative.
 Consequently, I define my allocation based on these three layers, then observe the resulting allocation based on the remaining three layers (~~Subclass, Dimension, and~~ Sector), potentially making adjustments—such as increasing or decreasing investments in a sector, ~~adding or removing a dimension,~~ or incorporating more assets of a subclass.
 {% end %}

 I opted for using percentages for higher categories (Geo and Class) and weights for assets, as defining percentages for a few items is simpler, whereas it becomes more complex for a larger set.
 Should I choose to use percentages for assets, I'd need to alter nearly all percentages for assets in the same Geo/Class.
 Additionally, by employing weights, I can establish personalized rules based on Geo/Class.
 For instance, I might use a scale of 0-10 for Stocks in Brazil and 0-5 for ETFs in the US.